 Hospices use tools in order to evaluate how well they are caring for patients.
-This takes on many forms, one of which being family surveys that loved ones of the patient can participate in to help the facilities and care providers measure how well they are taking care of their patients.
+This takes on many forms, one of which being family surveys that family members can participate in to help the facilities and care providers measure how well they are taking care of their patients.
 This also allows them to see the areas in which they need to improve.

-The National Hospice and Palliative Care Organization have developed suggested standards known as “Standards of Practice for Hospice Programs” to aid programs in ensuring that they are of top quality.
+The National Hospice and Palliative Care Organization has developed suggested standards known as “Standards of Practice for Hospice Programs” to aid programs in ensuring that they are of top quality.